Inflectra/rapise-documentation/docs/Libraries/QLineEdit.md

+Summary: This is Qt single-line text edit box.
+Use DoSetText to set the value of the edit box and GetText to read current value.

 # QLineEdit

 This is Qt single-line text edit box.
 Use DoSetText to set the value of the edit box and GetText to read current value.